json-schema-org/community/docs/personal-manuals/manuals/gregsdennis.md

 ## Requirements

+Please note the time difference.
+I'm typically a few hours behind (and a day ahead) of US/Canada, and AM/PM-inverted for most places in Europe.

-I try to at least take note of everything, even if I don't really read it.
+I try to at least take note of everything, even if I don't thoroughly read it.

 I have notifications from GitHub and Slack piped through my phone, which is almost always within arm's reach.
 Tag me in either if you really need me to see something.
 Otherwise, I'll probably stumble across it in a short time frame.